IVF Treatment, Process, and ConditionsFertility Treatment

 - Pregnancy loss or abortion;

-- Ectopic pregnancy which occurs in 2 to 5% of IVF cases and leads to impossibility of continuing the pregnancy;
+- An ectopic pregnancy occurs in 2 to 5% of IVF cases and leads to the impossibility of continuing the pregnancy;

 - Occurrence of ovarian hyperstimulation syndrome which leads to high accumulation of fluid in the chest and abdomen after swelling of the ovaries due to injection of human chorionic gonadotropin (HCG);